gam-19/DevOps-Notes/Containerization/Kubernetes/Readme.md

 We created EKS cluster in specific AWS region, which has multiple AZ, and that gives us higly available Control Plane and Worker nodes

+EKS is created over the AWS Mgmt console or eksctl tool actually use AWS Cloud formation that has templates with required configurations.

 Steps
 * Create VPC with all subnets and require configurations
   - Using AWS Cloud formation template.